-1. Spell Out your Brand
+1 Spell Out your Brand

 Jeff Bezos of Amazon will say that “your personal brand is what people say about you when you are not in the room.”
 Because of that, you should choose keywords that pertain to you, and you would like people to associate with you when you are out of the room.

 You will want your bio to highlight your skills, experience, and certifications.
 It will also show how you are more of a person than a robot with a lot of skills to back them up.
 Put your heart into it.

-3. Start Blogging
+3 Start Blogging

 Many people know that blogging is a commitment, so keeping up with it sending the right signals to the public and possible recruiters.
 Likewise, they get to see the things that go on in your everyday life and how you handle it.
-That is more like providing them with insightful information that doesn’t show up on your resume.
+That is more like providing them insightful information that doesn’t show up on your resume.

-4. Go Social
+4 Go Social

 Follow relevant people in your industry, jump on trending topics and engage people online.
 Be free with all, but be guarded in your dealings too, because you never know who might be checking you out.

 You Might Also Like: The importance of Business Networking – and how to do it right

-5. Google Yourself
+5 Google Yourself

 When people want to know more about you, they are very likely to Google you.
-Trying that for yourself allows you to see what everyone sees first.
-That is usually a right place to start determining what to build upon, what images of yourself to erase from people’s minds, and how else to go on improving your personal brand.
+Trying that for yourself allows you see what everyone sees first.
+That is usually a right place to start determining what to build upon, what images of yourself to erase from people’s minds and how else to go on improving your personal brand.

 All of the above steps are not things you do once and leave.
 We expect that you continuously revisit every single point and make adjustment as needed.
 No one ever said improving your personal brand was going to be a walk in the park, but it surely is going to be rewarding.